 - 1. Complete the Request for Special Consideration form: https://uoft.me/RSMConsideration - 2.
-Provide documentation to support the request, e.g. Absence Declaration from ACORN, medical note etc.
+Provide documentation to support the request, e.g. Absence Declaration from ACORN, Verification of Illness Form etc.

 Please note: As of September 2023, students may use the Absence Declaration on ACORN one time per term to report an absence and request consideration.
 Any subsequent absence will require a Verification of Illness form or other similar relevant documentation.